 read-only permissions for the Unifi device tracker.

 The Unifi controller can either be a dedicated hardware device (Unifi’s cloud key), or as software any Linux system.
-If you run the Unifi controller on the same operating system as Home Assistant there may be conflicts in ports if you have the MQTT component as well.
+If you run the Unifi controller on the same operating system as Home Assistant there may be conflicts in ports if you have the MQTT integration as well.

 It is recommended that you run the Unifi controller in a dedicated virtual machine to avoid that situation.